-A popular shaft collar variation is the threaded bore collar.
+A popular shaft collar variation is the.
 Typically, threaded collars are available in the same styles as smooth bore collars, but are most popular in the one and two piece clamp styles.
 This is because set screw styles would do large and permanent damage to the threaded shaft the collar is installed on, by impinging the screw into the threads.
 Clamp-Style threaded collars open possibilities for many applications using threaded shafts, but stand out particularly in two areas; application with high axial loads, and applications requiring fine location or preload adjustments.

 For high axial-load applications threaded collars have an advantage over smooth-bore collars which rely on friction for resistance to axial loads, making them susceptible to movement when shocked.
 Threaded collars have a positive mechanical stop created by the interface of the threads on the collar and the shaft, making the collar almost impossible to move axially without breaking the shaft itself.

 Clamp-style threaded collars also make it easier to perform fine adjustments and / or preloading of components such as bearings.
 This is performed by simply threading the collar into location and locking it in place by tightening the screw to proper torque levels.

 are a special designed threaded collar intended solely to mate up with bearings.
 They have a more precise control tolerance for face run-out to the threads to ensure even pressure on the entire bearing face and precise control of preload.
 Typically, spanner wrench slots are machined into the outer diameter of the collar to allow for easy access and precise adjustment of this preload.
 As with other threaded collars, once the preload is established, the locknut can be secured by tightening its screw.